NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 ![](images/admob/ConsentRequestDebug.png)

 This node allows you to easily test your app's behaviour by simulating your location.
 This method requires a valid test device ID.
-Refer to this (section)[#test-evices] on how to get your device's test ID.
+Refer to this [section](#test-devices) on how to get your device's test ID.

 * Load And Show Consent Form